Xetibo/ReSet-Doc/sections/Prelude.typ

 return type to a non-automatic cast would break API as well, meaning plugins based on an interpreted system would also need to be rewritten.

-#subsubsection("Exhibit ABI compatibility")
+#subsubsection("Exhibit ABI Compatibility")
 Due to ABI instability and specific interpretation of memory, it is often difficult if not impossible to provide interaction between languages if not used on a stable ABI such as the C language.
-In this section, an example of C++ to Rust compatibility is analyzed based on the Hyprland plugin system. @hyprland_plugin_system
-A working proof of concept plugin without functionality can be examined in @hyprland_plugin_rust.
+In this section, an example of C++ to Rust compatibility is analyzed based on the Hyprland plugin system. @hyprland A working proof of concept plugin without functionality can be examined in @hyprland_plugin_rust.
 Hyprland offers plugins via the C++ ABI, meaning no compatibility with any other language is offered out of the box.